vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dh.
 III.
 176. 1-5.
 Viṣtivrata or Distibhadrā—The karanas will be described in the

 section on Kāla.
 They are of two classes, cara ( moveable ) and sthira (fixed).
 The first are seven of which Visti is one.
 Vide Bș.
 S. 99.
 1. Visṭi is half of a tithi.
 The works on astrology raised it to the status of an ill-formed malignant demoness.
-Visti comprised 30 ghatikās which were distribu ted unevenly in her mouth, throat, heart, navel, waist and tail (respectively 5, 1, 11, 4, 6, 3 ghatikās ); HV II.
+Visti comprised 30 ghaṭikās which were distribu ted unevenly in her mouth, throat, heart, navel, waist and tail (respectively 5, 1, 11, 4, 6, 3 ghaṭikās ); HV II.
 719-724 (from Bhav.
 U.), KN 330, SmK 565-566 describe her as the daughter of the Sun and sister of Saturn, she has the mouth of an ass, three feet &c.
 Visti was generally destructive and was to be avoided for any auspicious undertaking, but it was a favourable time for destroying enemies or poisoning them (Br.
 S. 99.
 4); fast on the day that has Visti; but if Viṣti occurs at night then ekabhakta may be resorted to on two days; worship gods and pits and then image of Visti made of darbhas with flowers &c.; naivedya is of kīśara

 412